 - E. Cedar Flat Subdistrict.
 The Cedar Flat Subdistrict is located within the North Tahoe West Subarea.
 This area should continue as a residential area of the same type and character now existing. - 1.
 Special Designation.
 None. - 2.
-Special Policies. - a.
-A specific plan shall be developed by Placer County for the County littoral strip of land known as Lake Forest #2 prior to any further shorezone development.
-The plan should balance private pier and buoy uses with public recreation and fishery management. - The provisions of this Subdistrict shall apply to Special Area #1 if TRPA finds that the threshold findings set forth in TRPA Ordinance 95-4 have been completed.
-If the findings have not yet been satisfied then the provisions of the Watson Creek Subdistrict shall apply. - 4-3.
-Permissible Uses.
+Special Policies. - A specific plan shall be developed by Placer County for the County littoral strip of land known as Lake Forest #2 prior to any further shorezone development.
+The plan should balance private pier and buoy uses with public recreation and fishery management.
+See also Placer County Code, Chapter 12, Article 12.32 "Lake Tahoe Shorezone". - b.
+The provisions of this Subdistrict shall apply to Special Area #1 if TRPA finds that the threshold findings set forth in TRPA Ordinance 95-4 have been completed.
+If the findings have not yet been satisfied then the -provisions of the Watson Creek Subdistrict shall apply.

+3. Permissible Uses.
 The following primary uses may be permitted within all or a portion of the Subdistrict.
 The list indicates if the use is Allowed (A), subject to an Administrative Review Permit (C), or must be considered under the provisions for a Conditional Use Permit (CUP) or Minor Use Permit (MUP).
 Existing uses not listed shall be considered nonconforming uses within this Subdistrict.
 The establishment of new uses not listed shall be prohibited.

-TABLE 2.03.E-1: LAND USE REGULATIONS - CEDAR FLAT SUBDISTRICT Land Use Permit Allowable Land Uses Add'l Regs.
-Residential Single Family Dwelling Α Public Service Local Public Health and Safety Facilities MUP CUP Transit Stations and Terminals Pipelines and Power Transmission CUP Placer County Code, Transmission and Receiving Facilities MUP Section 17.56.060.F Transportation Routes CUP Public Utility Centers MUP Religious Assembly MUP Local Post Offices MUP Day Care Centers/Pre-Schools MUP Threshold-Related Facilities MUP Recreation Participant Sports Facilities MUP Day Use Areas Α Riding and Hiking Trails Α Beach Recreation Α
+TABLE 2.03.E-1: LAND USE REGULATIONS - CEDAR FLAT SUBDISTRICT

+Allowable Land Uses Land Use Permit Add'l Regs.

+Residential

+Single Family Dwelling Α

+Public Service)

+Local Public Health and Safety Facilities MUP

+Transit Stations and Terminals CUP

+Pipelines and Power Transmission CUP

+Transmission and Receiving Facilities MUP Placer County Code, Section 17.56.060.F

+Transportation Routes CUP

+Public Utility Centers MUP

+Religious Assembly MUP

+Local Post Offices MUP

+Day Care Centers/Pre-Schools MUP

+Threshold-Related Research Facilities MUP

+Recreation

+Participant Sports Facilities MUP

+Day Use Areas A